Quasi-two-dimensional spin helix and magnon-induced singularity in twisted bilayer graphene: Sliding Luttinger liquid description of the domain wall network on TBG

+As demonstrated in Ref.~\cite{HCWang-TBG}, the interaction strength $U_{\mathrm{ee}}$ can be adjusted through the effective hybridization parameter, $\alpha_{\mathrm{AB}}$, determined by the interlayer hybridization and twist angle, as well as the interlayer bias $V_d$, dielectric material layer, and the distance $d$ from the closest metallic gate.

+To demonstrate that the system can reach a strongly interacting regime where magnons can trigger a singularity in various correlation functions, in Fig.~\ref{fig:Uee estimation} we evaluate the interaction strength as a function of the distance $d$ between the TBG and a metallic gate for several sets of the control parameters $\alpha_{\mathrm{AB}}$ and $V_{\mathrm{d}}$.
+As shown in Fig.~2(b) of the main text, the magnon-induced singularity appears when the ratio $U_{\mathrm{ee}} / \hbar v_{\mathrm{dw}}$ reaches approximately 32.
+Our estimation in Fig.~\ref{fig:Uee estimation} shows that this value is well within reach through various experimentally controllable parameters.

-where $\lambda_{1,2}$ are dimensionless coefficients that characterize the inter-domain-wall coupling.
-Their values are chosen such that $\tilde{K}_{cS}(q_{\perp}) > 0$ holds over the entire range $-\pi \le q_\perp d \le \pi $.
-In addition to the existence of the triangular network, our work differs from the SLL model in Refs.~\cite{Emery-sLL-2000,Carpentier-sLL-2001,Mukhopadhyay-sLL-PRB-2001,Mukhopadhyay-csLL-PRB} from two aspects.
+In addition to the existence of the electrically tunable triangular network, our work differs from the SLL model in Refs.~\cite{Emery-sLL-2000,Carpentier-sLL-2001,Mukhopadhyay-sLL-PRB-2001,Mukhopadhyay-csLL-PRB} from two aspects.
 First, we include additional sectors (more than charge/spin), in order to reflect to the additional energy branches of the domain wall spectrum~\cite{Efimkin-2018-TBG-network, HCWang-TBG}.
 Second, we adopt a convention for the SLL parameter~\cite{Giamarchi2003} such that $K_{cS}<1$ indicates repulsive electron-electron interaction.
-Specifically, the SLL parameter $K_{cS}$ is related to the electrostatic energy $U_{\rm ee}$ by